peteroupc/peteroupc.github.io/randomgendoc.md

      |      Parameters:
      |      - cdf: Cumulative distribution function (CDF) of the
      |         distribution.
 The CDF must be
-     |         monotonically nondecreasing everywhere in the
+     |         monotonically increasing everywhere in the
      |         interval [xmin, xmax] and must output values in [0, 1];
      |         for best results, the CDF should
      |         be increasing everywhere in [xmin, xmax].